WASHINGTON HEALTH POLICY INSTITUTE

 Provides and understanding of how public policy affects the nations’ health care delivery system and resources.
 Through lectures and interactive discussions with top policy makers, enrollees explore the forces influencing current policy and the policy-making process.

-The institue will be held from 9am to 6pm on Monday; 9am to 5pm on Tuesday, Wednesday, and Thursday; and 9am to noon on Friday.
+The institute will be held from 9am to 5pm Monday thru Thursday, and 9am to noon on Friday.

 Option 2: